-You can view and control processes and services that are currently running inside a virtual machine or host.
+You can view and control processes that are currently running inside a virtual machine or host.

 - On Windows-based machines, you can view, end or restart processes.